On-Page SEO is ridiculously easy.

 Another important part of UX is the design of your website.
 The recent trend of browsing websites through the handheld mobile devices has made it compulsory to make a website responsive.
 A responsive website adapts well on both large and small screens and displays the site content beautifully.
 If the site loads well on all types of devices, you can ensure more happy users.
 Indeed, the user feedbacks have a great role on your website’s rankings.

 Linking is definitely a great way to increase the Domain Authority (DA), Page Authority (PA) and elevate your site rankings.
 Various link building schemes were practised by the webmasters to rank higher in the SERPs before the Google Penguin update.
 Creating links unnaturally is discouraged by the Penguin update, however, linking the relevant and high-quality content has a great value in the on-page SEO.
 Building links with the high authority blogs provide the grounds for the authenticity for your blog as well.
 Creating a trust among the users and other blogs is the only way to receive the backlinks for your site.
+To check how many backlinks your site already has, we recommend a simple but effective backlink checker.

 Internal linking means sending a link to another post/ page of your own website.
 It serves as a bridge for the knowledge gap among the users on a certain subject.
 You can send links to a post/ page with detailed content through an anchor text.
 It aims at providing the users easy access to learning more on the topic and engage on the site.
 Proper internal linking is very useful.